 Message digest -The representation of text in the form of a single string of digits, created using a formula called a one way hash function.
 Encrypting a message digest with a private key creates a digital signature which is an electronic means of authentication..

-- Key Generation Algorithms : Digital signature are electronic signatures, which assures that the message was sent by a particular sender.
-While performing digital transactions authenticity and integrity should be assured, otherwise the data can be altered or someone can also act as if he was the sender and expect a reply.
+- Key Generation Algorithms: Digital signature is electronic signatures, which assure that the message was sent by a particular sender.
+While performing digital transactions authenticity and integrity should be assured, otherwise, the data can be altered or someone can also act as if he was the sender and expect a reply.